NBISweden/elixir_evaluation_evaluation/docs/results_2.md

   "Meta-analysis of faculty's teaching effectiveness:
   Student evaluation of teaching ratings and student learning are not related."
   Studies in Educational Evaluation 54 (2017): 22-42.
+- `[Cohen, 1981]` Cohen, Peter A. "Student ratings of instruction and student achievement: A meta-analysis of multisection validity studies."
+Review of educational research 51.3 (1981): 281-309.
+- `[Cohen, 1980]` Cohen, Peter A. "Effectiveness of student-rating feedback for improving college instruction: A meta-analysis of findings."
+Research in higher education 13.4 (1980): 321-341.
+- `[Clayson, 2009]` Clayson, Dennis E. "Student evaluations of teaching: Are they related to what students learn?
+A meta-analysis and review of the literature."
+Journal of marketing education 31.1 (2009): 16-30.
+- `[Schiekirka and Raupach, 2015]` [Ignore, too specialized] Schiekirka, Sarah, and Tobias Raupach.
+"A systematic review of factors influencing student ratings in undergraduate medical education course evaluations."
+BMC medical education 15.1 (2015): 30.
+- `[Falchikov and Boud, 1989]` [Ignore, off-topic] Falchikov, Nancy, and David Boud.
+"Student self-assessment in higher education: A meta-analysis."
+Review of educational research 59.4 (1989): 395-430.
+- `[Vo and Diep, 2017]` Vo, Hien M., Chang Zhu, and Nguyet A. Diep.
+"The effect of blended learning on student performance at course-level in higher education: A meta-analysis."
+Studies in Educational Evaluation 53 (2017): 17-28.
+- `[Strelan et al., 2020]` Strelan, Peter, Amanda Osborn, and Edward Palmer.
+"Student satisfaction with courses and instructors in a flipped classroom: A meta‐analysis."
+Journal of Computer Assisted Learning 36.3 (2020): 295-314.
+- `[d'Apollonia and Abrami, 1997]` d'Apollonia, Sylvia, and Philip C. Abrami.
+"Navigating student ratings of instruction."
+American psychologist 52.11 (1997): 1198.
+- `[Benton and Cashin, 2013]` Benton, Stephen L., and William E. Cashin.
+"Student ratings of instruction in college and university courses."
+Higher education: Handbook of theory and research: Volume 29.
+Dordrecht: Springer Netherlands, 2013.
+279-326.
+- `[Denson et al., 2021]` Denson, Nida, et al. "Do diversity courses improve college student outcomes?
+A meta-analysis."
+Journal of Diversity in Higher Education 14.4 (2021): 544.